Army Job MOS 09L Interpreter/Translator

 Moving up the ranks, you'll verify documents and serve as a high-level escort as well as an interpreter and translator.

 Soldiers at the upper ranks of this MOS will need to be able to qualify for a secret security clearance from the Department of Defense.
-This will involve a background check of finances and any criminal record.
+It will involve a background check of finances and any criminal record.
 Prior drug or alcohol abuse may be disqualifying.

 Soldiers who need to improve their English skills will spend time at the Defense Language Institute English Language Center.
 By the end of the training, you'll need to score at least an 80 on the English Comprehension Level Test (ECLT), an L2 (listening) and S2 (speaking) on the Oral Proficiency Interview (OPI) in English, and at least a 10 on the Armed Services Vocational Aptitude Battery (ASVAB) tests.